JAlcocerT/JAlcocerT/content/blog/dev-cool-apis.md

 You dont care of how its prepared in the kitchen.

 Same with API's: you ask for something, you get it.

+And we can do all kind of things with them.

+Like using it to push [new content/posts programatically to WP or Ghost](https://jalcocert.github.io/JAlcocerT/automating-ghost-and-wordpress/).

 ## Scrapping APIs